-It is apt we come to Denon’s AVR-X2500H at the beginning of a new football season.
+It is apt we came to Denon’s AVR-X2500H at the beginning of a new football season.

-After its own pre-season of sorts, the company’s £500-or-so home cinema amp has returned in even better shape - more muscular, and better toned.
+After its own pre-season of sorts, the company’s £500/$500-or-so home cinema amp returned in even better shape – more muscular, and better toned.

-Little has changed physically, apart from a little rearranging and tidying, but that has never been a concern with these amps.
-We want them to be neat and, more importantly, robust - and Denon has adhered to those desires.
+Little has changed physically from the previous model, apart from a little rearranging and tidying – but that has never been a concern with these amps.
+We want them to be neat and, more importantly, robust, and Denon has adhered to those desires.

 So it’s a familiar look: two large dials flanking the AVR-X2500H’s screen and strip of control buttons, with headphone jack and inputs for HDMI, USB and set-up mic along the bottom.